Chauncey Stillman: Personal life

-Stillman was also an avid equestrian and discovered the beauty of rural Dutchess County, New York, while riding the Millbrook Hunt.
+Stillman was also an avid equestrian and saw the beauty of rural Dutchess County, New York, while riding the Millbrook Hunt.
 In 1937, he purchased two depleted farms in the area, with a combined total of around 400 acre.
 There, he built Wethersfield, a country estate near Amenia, New York.
 He named his estate after his family's first home in America in 1705—Wethersfield, Connecticut.
 He gradually expanded the estate to 1,200 acre.
 Some of his first additions to the property were a stables and large carriage house for his collection of 22 19th-century carriages that were drawn by a team of Hackney horses that he imported from England.

 In 1939, he hired the architect L. Bancel LaFarge to create a brick and brownstone Georgian-style house at Wethersfield that included a private chapel, a library decorated with wood carvings from a Scottish castle, and a room with a vaulted ceiling with frescoes by Pietro Annigoni to display Portrait of a Halberdier.
 In addition to its art collection, Wethersfield was also known for its 10 acre of formal gardens that were inspired by 17th-century Italy.
 Designed by Evelyn N. Poehler, the gardens include "a painterly sequence of Italian Renaissance–inspired spaces was conjured, linked by sweeping terraces, speckled with thrilling statues in a modern-classical style, and punctuated by an ornamental oval pool with water dyed jet-black to mirror the passage of the sun."
 The Italian Gardens combine perennials and evergreens with stonework, a swimming pool (now a reflecting pond), the brick Grasshopper House folly, and the Belvedere, a circular temple with six columns.
 In addition, Poehler designed a 7-acre (2.8 ha) Wilderness Garden with trails and carriage drives through a deciduous woodland with ferns, mountain laurels, and rhododendrons as an "allegorical journey" based on Dante's Divine Comedy—like the bosci of the Italian Renaissance.
 The Woodland Garden also features statues by Peter Watts and Jozef Stachura that represent figures from Greek and Roman mythology.
 Poehler worked with Stillman for more than 25 years to develop and maintain the estate's gardens.